thepiratex/tvshow/README.md

 # TV Show
-A an app to display insights for a tv show such as heatmap, trend line, best episode, worst episode etc. Have suggestion?
+An app to display insights for a tv show such as heatmap, trend line, best episode, worst episode etc. Have suggestion?
 Let me know

 # Libraries Used